-During the last delivery of Enterprise Portfolio Management and the PMO, the audience took me somewhat by surprise when “Portfolio Prioritisation” was chosen by a few as part of their learning objectives.
+During the last delivery of Unlocking Business Agility through Portfolio Management, the audience took me somewhat by surprise when “Portfolio Prioritisation” was chosen by a few as part of their learning objectives.
 We were able to address the unexpected specific need by introducing an additional session, but it still begs the question “Why is Portfolio Prioritisation so important for the PMO?”

 Note: For the purpose of this article, we refer to a PMO as an enterprise PMO or Portfolio Office.

 According to Management of Portfolios (MoP®) (p.
 56), “Prioritizing ranks the change initiatives within the portfolio (or portfolio segment) based on one or more agreed measures.”

 Given the common constraints of limited budget and finite resources, prioritisation will help decision makers to decide: